 Chris is a PhD biology student at Washington State University, teacher, and an avid lifelong conservationist and outdoorsman.
 He has as MS in biology from Syracuse University, and a BS in biology from Western Washington University.
 The ideas of restoration and conservation entered Chris’s life at an early age.
 Fortunate enough to have forest near his home, he spent his childhood playing and learning in the woods.
 As he grew up, many of these cherished forests were cleared and paved.
 The sense of profound loss from seeing his old haunts destroyed left a deep and permanent impression, one which still drives his passion for conservation today.
 With that in mind, Chris set out to restore and conserve as much of this land as possible in this crucial window, for the maximum possible benefit for the ecosystem and the people that depend on it.
 The Phoenix Conservancy was founded on these basic ideals.
 Their pragmatic, science-backed, maximum benefit per input, ecosystem-scale restoration approach is a lifelong dream come true for Chris.
 He can’t imagine a better cause to dedicate his life to, and is thrilled to work every day to save the world’s ecosystems through The Phoenix Conservancy.

 Alex is a PhD student at Washington State University working towards characterizing the adaptive potential of Tasmanian devil populations in the face of a transmissible facial cancer (devil facial tumor disease).
 Her desire to study adaptation stemmed from her initial passion for understanding how all different organisms survived in a variety of environments.
 Years of moving from place to place and seeing the impacts that urbanization, deforestation and other forms of anthropogenic disturbance on community compositions all over the United States and abroad left her with the drive to make a difference.
 Experiences such as these inspired Alex to be a part of the Phoenix Conservancy to try to restore species and landscapes that are going extinct due to human causes.
-Her role as the communications director allows her to communicate with the greater public and advocate for environmental change.

 Kayla is a PhD Student in Environmental and Natural Resource Science at Washington State University, seeking to use systems dynamics to model the bigger picture implications of restoration, based on a community’s ecological sense of place.
 Growing up in Ontario and exploring lakes and rivers while camping with her family lead her to develop a love for the great, snow-covered outdoors.
 While collaborating on restoring the native riparian area of a local creek restoration during her masters, she became fascinated with creating hands on restoration opportunities for the local community, providing direct interactions with the soil, native plants, and aquatic organisms to foster a better connection to place.
 Her role as the internship and outreach coordinator allows her to provide a larger platform for people to experience nature, further the longevity of restoration stewardship, in addition to teaching young scientists how to convey the implications of small actions in restoration.